 Similarities Between Anorexia & Orthorexia

 There is overlap between anorexia and orthorexia.
 Both conditions deal with disordered eating, and oftentimes weight loss.
-People will view food as either good or bad, meaning that there is a system to determine what foods will qualify for their diet.
+People will view food as either good or bad, using specific, rigid criteria to determine what foods will qualify for their diet.
 Criteria for such can include nutrition facts such as calories, fiber, fats, carbs, sodium, and other nutrients.
-Good foods will likely have low calories, fats, and carbs, whereas bad foods will not.5
+“Good” foods will likely have low calories, fats, and carbs, whereas “bad” foods will not.5

 Similar characteristics of anorexia and orthorexia include:5